compose-spec/compose-spec/deploy.md

 deployment of an application model MAY require some additional metadata as the Compose application model is an abstract way to reflect actual infrastructure needs per service, or lifecycle constraints.

-Compose Specification Deployment allows users to declare additional metadata on services so the Compose implementations gets relevant data to allocate adequate resources on the platform and configure them to match user's needs.
+Compose Specification Deployment allows users to declare additional metadata on services so Composes gets relevant data to allocate adequate resources on the platform and configure them to match user's needs.

 ## Definitions